Most Active Stories

 The Corporation for Public Broadcasting is a non-profit corporation created by Congress in 1967.
 A Board of Directors governs CPB, sets policy, and establishes programming priorities.
 The President of the United States appoints each member, who, after confirmation by the Senate, serves a six-year term.
 The Board, in turn, appoints the president and chief executive officer, who then names the other corporate officers.

-CPB received $430 million dollars in the federal appropriation for use in fiscal year 2011, and is scheduled to receive $445 million for FY12.
-90 percent of the CPB funds flow to public television and radio stations.
-Of that, 25 percent flows directly to independent local public radio stations and the remainder to public television.
-The grant requires that the station use at least 25 percent of their station grant to purchase more-than-local programming – many purchase and broadcast programming from NPR, Public Radio International, American Public Media and several other national producers.
+CPB received $421.9 million dollars in the federal appropriation after the sequestration for use in fiscal year 2013.
+CPB is scheduled to receive $445 million for FY14 but the effects of the FY13 sequestration are not applied nor the effects of Congressional budget action that may affect the sequestration amounts for FY14 and beyond.
+95% of the CPB funds flow to public television and radio stations or program producers.
+Of that, about 25% flows directly to independent local public radio stations and the remainder to public television.
+The radio grant requires that the station use at least 25% of their station grant to purchase more-than-local programming – many purchase and broadcast programming from NPR, Public Radio International, American Public Media and several other national producers.
 These stations also produce valuable, relevant local programming and acquire programs from other producers.

 On average, listener support in public radio comprises the largest portion of stations’ budgets (32 percent).
 Another 21 percent comes from underwriting and foundations, 10 percent from CPB, 6 percent from local and state governments, 14 percent from institutional support (mostly universities) and 7 percent from other sources.